Careers360 Logo

 Question:7

-A virus is considered as a living organism and an obligate parasite when inside a host cell.
+A virus is considered a living organism and an obligate parasite when inside a host cell.
 But viruses are not classified along with bacteria or fungi.
 What are the characteristics of viruses that are similar to non-living objects?

 Answer: